antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 should never surprise you.
 That's the same model we with .NET Standard, where, for example, there is no new version of Windows Phone that implements a later version of .NET Standard.

-## .NET 5 as the combination of .NET Standard & .NET Core

-.NET 5 and subsequent versions will be a single code base that supports desktop apps, mobile apps, cloud services, websites, and whatever environment .NET will run on tomorrow.

-You might think "hold on, this sounds great, but what if someone wants to create a completely new implementation".
-That's fine too.
-But virtually nobody will start one from scratch.
-Most likely, it will be a fork of the current code base ([dotnet/runtime]).
-For example, Tizen (the Samsung platform for smart appliances) uses a .NET Core with minimal changes and a Samsung-specific app model on top.

-Forking preserves a merge relationship, which allows maintainers to keep pulling in new changes from the [dotnet/runtime] repo, benefiting from BCL innovations in areas unaffected by their changes.
-That's very similar to how Linux distros work.

-Granted, there are cases where one might want to create a very different "kind" of .NET, such as a minimal runtime without the current BCL.
-But that would mean that it couldn't leverage the existing .NET library ecosystem anyway, which means it wouldn't have implemented .NET Standard either.
-We're generally not interested in pursuing this direction, but the convergence of .NET Standard and .NET Core doesn't prevent that nor does it make it any harder.

 ## Why there is no TFM for WebAssembly